xericho/Gaze-Glasses-Repo/README.md

 # Gaze-Glasses-Repo
-This repository contains the working code for the Gaze Glasses project.
+This repository contains the working code for the Gaze Glasses this be so dubm  project. hihihi